 - And a small memory footprint.

 Fortunately, I have labored over the installers, scripts and configuration files exhaustively to make MineOS Turnkey palatable even to a Linux novice.
 Those familiar with Linux should be able to embrace MineOS Turnkey easily.
 Why?
-Because under the hood, it is the same Linux you would get from Debian Linux, a stable, hardened distribution--with MineOS trimmings on the top.
+Because under the hood, it is Debian Linux, a stable, hardened distribution--with MineOS trimmings on the top.

 Some technical documentation and instructions are best left to a wiki: MineOS wiki.
 Here you will find comprehensive instructions and step-by-step screenshots for every step getting your server up and running!